 The economic viability of using alternative feeds is a key consideration.
 Hay prices average $200-240/ ton in western Colorado.
 Upon the onset of drought conditions, hay prices often increase and may become scarce.
 Keep an eye on local hay availability and prices at the first signs of drought.
 For example, if you learn of a cheaper alternative feed, consider the location of the feed source and the transportation costs to obtain the feed.
 If you produce high-quality hay, it may be financially viable for you to sell the high-quality hay at a premium price and purchase lower-quality hay to feed for extended periods.
 Feed prices and cattle prices fluctuate, and there is no one-size-fits all solution, but general considerations with regards to economics can help maintain financial sustainability and herd health in drought.
 For information and resources to help you make cost-effective decisions regarding alternative feeds during drought, visit the CSU Extension Decision Tools Page.

 Planning for Spring Forage

 Spring forage is always a premium.
-Small grains, such as annual rye triticale or oats can be used to fill the void of spring forage.
-In planning for next year, plant these varieties in August or September to provide even more forage the following spring.
-If the annual forage has been stressed drought, wind, excessive soil nitrogen, shade, frost, certain herbicides, acid soils, low growing temperatures, and nutrient deficiencies) be sure to have the forage tested for nitrates.
-High nitrate forages are consumable by diluting them with other feedstuffs and supplementing with energy (fact sheet 1.610, Nitrate Poisoning).
+Small grains, such as cereal rye, triticale, or oats, can be used to fill the void of spring forage.
+In planning for next year, plant these varieties in August or September to provide forage the following spring.
+Keep in mind that nitrates may be an issue if the annual forage has been stressed (drought, wind, excessive soil nitrogen, shade, frost, certain herbicides, acid soils, low growing temperatures, and nutrient deficiencies), and be sure to have the forage tested for nitrates.
+Up to a threshold, high nitrate forages are consumable by diluting them with other feedstuffs and supplementing with energy (fact sheet 1.610, Nitrate Poisoning).